Most web automation tool comparisons treat page volume as a footnote. It isn't.

 The TinyFish number looks higher than Scrapy until you add engineering time.
 At $150/hour for a developer, 20 hours/month of maintenance is $3,000 — not in the tool budget, but real cost.

 Enterprise-scale data operations.
-Hyperscale price monitoring across millions of SKUs.
-A logistics company collecting daily rate variables across thousands of lanes.
+Google-scale inventory aggregation.
+A rideshare company collecting millions of pricing variables monthly.
 Financial services firms monitoring hundreds of regulatory portals in real time.
 This is not a side project.

 At this volume, you're buying infrastructure, not tools.
 The question is whether you build it or buy it.